UCR-Robotics/ee245/README.md

 robot name (cf1, cf2, cf3) and corresponding uri channel (90, 100, 110).
 - Modify two parameters in your `waypoint_navigation.py` script: robot index (1, 2, 3) and correct initial position ([0, 1.5, 0], [0, 0, 0], or [0, -1.5, 0]).
+- Make sure in your script that the robot goes to the original takeoff point before landing, and the duration for landing process is greater than 4 seconds.
 - Put the robot onto the correct/corresponding takeoff point as you specified in the script.
 (Otherwise state estimation will fail and robot will go crazy.)
 - Make sure the robot is heading towards x axis (yaw = 0).